 At the very least, if you are going to write your own patent, it is always a good idea to at least have a patent lawyer look over what you have written.
-Although this is a cheaper, writing it yourself is far more time-consuming.
+Although this is cheaper, writing it yourself is far more time-consuming.
 If you are concerned about cost, you can always ask the patent lawyer to have a cap in place beforehand.

 It is also important to note here that there is a difference between a patent agent and patent attorney.
 Patent agents cannot represent parties in litigation or perform any activity considered the practice of law.
 They can prepare and file the application, respond to letters from examiners from the USPTO, and participate in revisions.
 However, patent agents cannot advise the person of the legal consequences of the ownership of the invention (ex: divorces or making a will).

-If you want to make sure you protect your million dollar inventions from others simply copying your hard work, post your patent needs on UpCounsel for help.
-Filing a patent is extremely complex and all of your information posted on UpCounsel is strictly confidential.
-Posting about your needs gets you multiple free custom quotes instantly from the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law School.
-UpCounsel lawyers have an average of 14 years of legal experience including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+If you want to make sure you protect your million dollar inventions from others simply copying your hard work, post your job on UpCounsel's marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.